levisstrauss/levisstrauss/README.md

 # 👋 Hi, I'm Zak
-> An AI/ML Enthusiast & Practitioner
+> Software Engineer and An AI/ML Enthusiast

 This portfolio is under development